Actions & Inputs

 Invalid

-Text Fields in an invalid state change style and can display an invalid icon when the inputted entry doesn’t conform to a specific format (e.g., email address, credit card number, password creation requirements, etc.).
+The text field changes style and can display an invalid icon when the inputted entry doesn't conform to a specific format (e.g. email address, credit card number, password requirements).

 The input style change and validation icon can appear as soon as a user types a valid entry in the input or on submit.